 The Authority has entered into financing agreements with both the Board of Trustees of the University of Tennessee (the Board of Trustees) and the Tennessee Board of Regents of the State University and Community College System of the State of Tennessee (the Tennessee Board of Regents).
-The Second Financing Agreement (the "Agreement"), is dated November 1, 1997, and was amended and restated on May 9, 2013.
+The agreement with the Tennessee Board of Regents covers all entities included in the State University and Community College System.
+The Second Financing Agreement, (the "Agreement"), is dated November 1, 1997, and was amended and restated on May 9, 2013.
 Under the Agreement, the Authority agrees to finance construction projects for the Board of Trustees or the Tennessee Board of Regents.
-Annual financing charges payable under the Agreement must be sufficient to pay the debt obligations of the Authority and the costs of administering the programs.
+Annual financing charges payable under the Agreement must be sufficient to pay the debt obligations of the Authority and the costs of administering the program.

-When the Authority issues bonds to finance capital projects for the higher education institutions and local governments, the principal amount of the loan differs from the actual amount of funds available for capital expenditures because the par amount of the bonds is adjusted by bond discounts and premiums in order to arrive at the amount of bond proceeds available for capital expenditures.
+When the Authority issues bonds to finance capital projects for the higher education institutions and local governments, the principal amount of the loan may differ from the actual amount of funds available for capital expenditures because the par amount of the bonds is adjusted for any bond discounts and premiums in order to provide the amount of bond proceeds needed for capital expenditures.
 These discounts and premiums are amortized on a straight-line basis over the life of the related bond because the higher education institutions and the local governments either receive the benefit or bear the cost of this difference.
 These differences are included in loans receivable on the statement of net position.